Apparent Airplane Stowaway Falls From Sky Into London Garden

 The body was found on Offerton Road in south London, about 15 miles east of Heathrow Airport.
 Police said they initially declared the area a crime scene but later said the death is not being treated as suspicious.
 An autopsy will be conducted.

-"A bag, water and some food were discovered in the landing gear compartment once it landed at the airport," police said.
+As for that Kenya Airways plane, "a bag, water and some food were discovered in the landing gear compartment once it landed at the airport," police said.

 Kenya Airways did not immediately respond to NPR's request for comment.
 It told Reuters that the flight was coming in from Nairobi, a journey of about 4,250 miles that takes eight hours and 50 minutes.